 Investigating the Fall

 The sooner we can get started investigating a client’s fall, the better.
 Property owners tend to try to fix the property condition that led to a fall right away.
 It makes sense that they would do that, but it makes it all that much more important that we act quickly to preserve evidence—visual and physical—of the scene of the fall.
 That evidence may help prove how the fall happened, and what the owner/occupier’s responsibility should have done to prevent our client’s injury.

 Negotiating with Insurance and Others

-As lawyers who have spent decades representing victims of falls, the teams at Sibley Dolman and Dolman Law Group know their way around a negotiation.
+As lawyers who have spent decades representing victims of falls, the teams at Dolman Law Group Accident Injury Lawyers, PA know their way around a negotiation.
 Our experience gives our clients a fair shot at negotiating reasonable, appropriate settlements with insurance companies and lawyers for property owners/occupants.
 Without the help of skilled lawyers like us, fall victims and their families risk being victimized all over again by insurance adjusters and defense lawyers whose only goal is to limit their financial exposure.

 Taking Cases to Court

 Most slip and fall cases in Florida, and elsewhere, settle out of court.
 That is just the reality of the legal system.
 But the only way to have a strong bargaining position in a settlement negotiation is to be ready to go to court, and win, if it comes to that.
 At Dolman Law Group Accident Injury Lawyers, PA, we take pride in our skills as trial lawyers.
 We have the reputation as a winning team in the courtroom, and the track record to back it up.
 Of course, no one can predict the outcome of a trial, but because we’re known as fighters for our clients in the courtroom, we put our clients in the best possible position to recover the compensation they deserve.